-One common response to dealing with impacts on human life is to consider the value of human life as infinite, which ironically results in its being ignored in any form of cost/benefit calculation--in effect, loss of life being given a weight of zero.
-Formulations that use values considered by insurance companies (ultimately based on ability to pay) to impute greater monetary worth to lives lost in rich countries than in poor ones (e.g., Fankhauser, 1992, p.
-14) are morally unacceptable to many, including this author.
+One common response to dealing with impacts on human life is to consider the value of human life as infinite, which ironically results in its being ignored in any form of cost/benefit calculation-in effect, loss of life being given a weight of zero.
+Formulations that are ultimately based on ability to pay to avoid risk impute greater monetary worth to lives lost in rich countries than in poor ones (e.g., Fankhauser, 1992, p.
+14).
+These are morally unacceptable to many, including this author (Fearnside, 1998).

 Nevertheless, what the rich are willing to pay to avoid the impacts of global warming is perhaps a good measure of the volume of funds that could be tapped to maintain the carbon storage services of Amazonian forest.
 Since this reflects only impacts on the rich, it is grossly unfair as a measure of real damage that would be done by global warming, which would also fall on people who cannot afford to pay anything to avoid impacts.
 Nordhaus (1991) derived values based on willingness to pay, which, along with other indicators of this willingness, have been used by Schneider (1994) to estimate per-hectare values for carbon storage in Amazonian forests.
-Additional values per ton of carbon stored considered by Schneider (1994) are from enacted carbon taxes: US\$ 6.10/t in Finland and US\$ 45.00/t in the Netherlands and Sweden (Shah and Larson, 1992), and from a proposed penny-a-gallon (US 0.0027/1) gasoline tax in the United States equivalent to US\$ 3.50/t of carbon.
-An illustration of the carbon storage value of forest, using low, medium and high values of US\$ 1.80, US\$ 7.30 and US\$ 66.00/t from Nordhaus (1991), is given in Table 2.
-The table extends Schneider's (1994) analysis based on updated values for greenhouse gas emissions from deforestation (Fearnside, in press), and also includes interpretation of per-hectare values in terms of the total stock of forest, 1990 deforestation rate, and the portion of the rate attributable to small farmers.
+Additional values per ton of carbon stored considered by Schneider (1994) are from enacted carbon taxes: US\$ 6.10/t in Finland and US\$ 45.00/t in the Netherlands and Sweden (Shah and Larson, 1992), and from a proposed penny-a-gallon (US\$ 0.0027/1) gasoline tax in the United States equivalent to US\$ 3.50/t of carbon.
+Recent calculations of how the United States might comply with the 1997 Kyoto Protocol indicate that carbon emission permit prices between US\$ 25 and US\$ 50/t of carbon would have to be paid (Romm et al., 1998).
+An illustration of the carbon storage value of forest, using low, medium and high values of US\$ 1.80, US\$ 7.30 and US\$ 66.00/t from Nordhaus (1991), is given in Table 3. extends Schneider's (1994) analysis based on updated values for greenhouse gas emissions from deforestation (Fearnside, 1997c), and also includes interpretation of per-hectare values in terms of the total stock of forest, 1990 deforestation rate, and the portion of the rate attributable to small farmers.